Initial D (video game series): Stage 8 Infinity

-Having been released on July 17, 2014, like its predecessor, this game carries overall game modes from the previous version with a notable addition of Initial D Factory and D Coins.
-In Story Mode, the players can play the Team Side or Rival Side to see Driving Training Curriculum or what mission is for each story.
+Having been released on 17 July 2014, like its predecessor, this game carries overall game modes from the previous version with a notable addition of Initial D Factory and D Coins.
+In Story Mode, the players can play the Team Side or Rival Side to see the Driving Training Curriculum or what mission is for each story.
 The game added a new feature, "1 Day 1 Time Continue," to allow players to have a free continue per day without inserting credits.
-New courses such as Momiji Line, for the first time in Special Stage, appeared with new layout and Hakone, the place for a battle between Ryosuke's F.C. and Rin Hojo's R32.
+New courses such as Momiji Line, for the first time in Special Stage, appeared with a new layout and Hakone, the place for a battle between Ryosuke's F.C. and Rin Hojo's R32.
 Arcade Stage Ver.3/Street Stage characters such as Miki, Atsuro Kawai, and The Lan Evo Teams also return.
-This is the last game with Japanese voice actors before Arcade Stage Zero, which does not feature voice anymore.
+This is the last game with Japanese voice actors before Arcade Stage Zero, which does not feature voice actors anymore.

-Online services for Stage 8 Infinity have been concluded since April 27, 2017, which includes Initial D.net services.
+Online services for Stage 8 Infinity and Initial D.net services have been concluded since April 27, 2017.

 Stage Zero

-Released for the Sega Nu2 arcade system board on March 7, 2017.
+Released for the Sega Nu2 arcade system board on 7 March 2017.
 Unlike its predecessors, this game now uses a 6-speed gear shifter (similar to the ones found in the Wangan Midnight Maximum Tune games) as opposed to the sequential ones.
 The character designs are taken from New Initial D the Movie with entirely new BGMs that are rock songs from the films such as Backdraft Smiths, Clutcho, The Hug Me, The Valves, and Gekkou Green.
-A small number of Eurobeat songs from previous games are also featured but have to be unlocked.
-Rain condition was removed as the New Initial D movies featured no race in such condition.
+A small number of Eurobeat songs from previous games are also featured, but have to be unlocked.
+The rain condition was removed as the New Initial D movies featured no race in such conditions.

-As like Stage 4 (which arcade system board has changed too), a number of vehicles and tracks are unavailable upon launch, but later added back through free updates later in the year.
-Although most of the opponents are from New Initial D the Movie series, some rivals who didn't appear in the film such as Daiki Ninomiya, Kai Kogashiwa, Kyoichi Sudo, Kyoko Iwase, and Tomoyuki Tachi also appeared (with films' design).
+Like Stage 4 (which arcade system board has changed too), several vehicles and tracks are unavailable upon launch, but are later added back through free updates later in the year.
+Although most of the opponents are from New Initial D the Movie series, some rivals who didn't appear in the film, such as Daiki Ninomiya, Kai Kogashiwa, Kyoichi Sudo, Kyoko Iwase, and Tomoyuki Tachi, also appeared (with film's design).
 As well as Kanata Katagiri, protagonist of Initial D's sequel MFGHOST.

-As collaboration which was used by Japanese Auto Magazine Hot Version (formerly known as Best Motoring), "Gunma Cycle Sports Center", where the magazine's most Touge challenges was filmed at, is added along with four pre-tuned cars appeared in the challenges.
+As collaboration, which was used by Japanese Auto Magazine Hot Version (formerly known as Best Motoring), "Gunma Cycle Sports Center", where the magazine's most Touge challenges were filmed, is added along with four pre-tuned cars that appeared in the challenges.